Metro-Records/la-metro-councilmatic/wiki/debugging.md

 ### Recurring problems

-No mechanism for dealing with deleted source data: For example, sometimes metro staff has not edited an event, but deleted an event and created a new one.
-We do not have reliable way to tell when an items has been deleted from a downstream system so this creates duplicate events.
+Currently, the scrapers and Councilmatic do not have a mechanism for dealing with deleted source data.
+Metro staff sometimes creates data in error and deletes it from Legistar, but not before the scrapers scrape it: as a result, duplicate data appears in Councilmatic.
+Follow [this Gist](https://gist.github.com/reginafcompton/2cb4d690c0253a22305929a334753959) to learn about how to safely delete data from the OCD API and Councilmatic.

-"last updated" flags not behaving as the scrapers expect: Problems in the data not appearing in the API.
-In addition to the API not containing every element, the "last updated" flags are not always updated when an item is updated.
-We have high freqency scrapers that try to only captures recently changed events, and then a nightly scraper that scrapes everything.
+The "last updated" flags do not consistently behave as the scrapers expect, i.e., Metro staff change data in Legistar, but the "last updated" timestamp(s) do not change.
+This ongoing problem has been the source of [many](https://github.com/datamade/la-metro-councilmatic/issues/328), [many](https://github.com/opencivicdata/scrapers-us-municipal/issues/239) [issues](https://github.com/opencivicdata/scrapers-us-municipal/issues/256).
+In part, we mitigated this problem by increasing the scrape frequency for all events and all bills, on Friday, when Metro adds new data to the Legistar system.